awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 Security updates are provided using the package repositories as well as updated AMIs Security alerts are published in the [Amazon Linux Security Center](https://alas.aws.amazon.com)\.
 For more information about AWS security policies or to report a security problem, go to the [AWS Security Center](https://aws.amazon.com/security/)\.

-Amazon Linux is configured to download and install security updates at launch time\.
+Amazon Linux is configured to download and install critical or important security updates at launch time\.
+We recommend that you make the necessary updates for your use case after launch\.
+For example, you may want to apply all updates \(not just security updates\) at launch, or evaluate each update and apply only the ones applicable to your system\.
 This is controlled using the following cloud\-init setting: `repo_upgrade`\.
 The following snippet of cloud\-init configuration shows how you can change the settings in the user data text you pass to your instance initialization:

 ```
 #cloud-config